Aegle marmelos for diabetes, an old time effective medicine

 Anti Diabetic Properties

-The chief anti diabetic action in aegle marmelos is its powerful antioxidant properties.
-To understand how important antioxidants are in diabetic treatment we first need to know what is the impact free radicals have in this disease.
+The main anti diabetic action of aegle marmelos is its powerful antioxidant properties.
+To understand how important antioxidants are in diabetic treatment we first need to know what is the impact free radicals.
 Oxidative stress (damage by free radicals) is known to have a significant role in the onset of diabetes.

 The exact mechanism of action is not well understood but free radicals are known to produce glycation of proteins, inactivation of enzymes, alterations in structural functions of collagen basement membrane all responsible for diabetes onset.
 Oxidative stress also have a significant effect on the glucose transport protein (GLUT) or at insulin receptors.